 The candidate for the position wants to look like a serious, respectable person at the interview, whom the future management can safely entrust a difficult section of work to.
 For this, strict clothes are purchased, new glasses, new notes appear in the voice.
 Let's imagine that an HR manager is also preparing for an interview and decided to look at the applicant's personal pages on social networks.
 There is often a frivolous attitude to social networks: for the sake of a joke, stupid photos are displayed either in underwear and with a bottle, or something else of the same "creative".

-When there is an important interview ahead (in English or Russian), it is worth looking through the accounts, even those that have not been used for a long time.
+When there is an important interview ahead, it is worth looking through the accounts, even those that have not been used for a long time.
 It is helpful to look at the content of the personal pages from the employer's point of view.
 If the image of a self-respecting person has not turned out, “inconvenient” photos and frivolous statements are deleted without regret, and the album on the page is filled with photos in the gym or with a book in hand.

 Are you confident in your English?